MiroKeimioniemi/Burglary-A-Text-based-Minigame/README.md

 ITEMs have to be discerned based on room descriptions or discovered by inspecting an AREA, which takes a label (e.g. hallway) listed next to the available DIRECTIONs as an argument.

 Replaying requires restarting the game by closing the window and relaunching the entire application.

+Run the AdventureGUI class to play the game.